9dots/9dots.io-pages/OjjKdwN.md

   7. Allow students and teacher to learn and have fun!

 ## Explain - 10 minutes
+Explain interactivity and how it relates to the project.
+Then, show a video of an example interactive mural.

 1. _What does the word interactive mean?_
 Something that is **interactive** is designed to respond to actions or command of a user.